PulsarHRI/pulsarhri.github.io/docs/03-Changing-Parameters.md

     raise SystemExit("Exiting due to connection failure.") print("Connected to the actuator")
 ```
+## Define the control parameters
-Here we define the performance for Torque and Speed Loops:
+Here we define the performance profiles and control parameters:

-* In this case we want a BALANCED behavior for the torque performance.
+* Torque performance is set to BALANCED for fast torque response.
-* In thi case we want an AGRESSIVE mode for speed.

-Also it is possible to set some control parameters as the Damping Factor and The Stiffnes.
+* Speed performance is also set to BALANCED for quick speed adjustments.
+* Control parameters like damping and stiffness are set to custom values to fine-tune the actuator's dynamic behavior.

 ```py title=""
 K_DAMPING = 7.7
 K_STIFFNESS = 8.8
 ```
+## Apply Advanced Configuration
+This block performs several advanced configuration steps:

+* Resets the encoder to define a new zero position.
+* Changes the actuator's address (optional).
+* Applies performance profiles for torque and speed.
+* Sets custom control parameters.
+* Optionally saves the configuration to persistent memory.

 ```py title=""
 try: